 As the heart of colonial power in Central America, one by one the religious orders established themselves in Antigua, competing in the construction of schools, churches, monasteries and hospitals.
-Bishops built grand places that were soon rivalled by the homes of local merchants and wealthy government officials.
+Bishops built grand places that were soon rivaled by the homes of local merchants and wealthy government officials.

-The city reached its peak in the middle of the eighteenth century, after the 1717 earthqueake prompted an unprecedented building boom, and the population rose to around fifty thousand.
+The city reached its peak in the middle of the eighteenth century, after the 1717 earthquake prompted an unprecedented building boom, and the population rose to around fifty thousand.
 By this stage Antigua was a genuinely impressive place with a university, a printing press, a newspaper and streets that were seething with commercial and political rivalries.
 Future earthquakes brought all of this to an abrupt end.
 For many months, the city was shaken by tremors, with the final blow delivered by two severe shocks on September 7 and December 13,1773.
-The damage was so great that the decision was made to abandon the city in favour of the modern capital.
+The damage was so great that the decision was made to abandon the city in favor of the modern capital.

 Since then the city has gradually repopulated, particularly in the last hundred years.
 As Guatemala City has become increasingly congested, many have returned to Antigua.
 They´ve been joined by resident and visiting foreigners, attracted by the city´s relaxed yet sophisticated atmosphere, increasingly lively cultural life and wonderful climate.